 Thomas Hart Benton, Self-portrait with Rita, c.
 1924 oil on canvas, 49" x 39 3/8" (124.5 x 99.9 cm) National Portrait Gallery, Smithsonian Institution, Washington, Gift of Mr. and Mrs. Jack H. Mooney NPG 75.30.

 Photo courtesy of National Portrait Gallery, Smithsonian Institution / Art Resource, NY.
 Art © T.H.
 Benton and R.P.
 Benton Testamentary Trusts / UMB Bank Trustee / Licensed by VAGA, New York, NY

 Alvin Ailey American Dance Theater

 Alvin Ailey American Dance Theater has been celebrating the African-American cultural experience and the American modern dance tradition for more than 50 years.
-Recognized by Congress as a vital American "Cultural Ambassador to the World," the company has performed for more than 23 million people in 48 states and in 71 countries on six continents.
+Recognized by the U.S. Congress as a vital “Cultural Ambassador to the World,” the Company has performed for more than 23 million people in 48 states and in 71 countries on six continents.

 SFMOMA’s grand transformation: The largest modern art museum in the United States opens